modmore/docs/en/01_Commerce/v1/10_Payment_Methods/00_Authorize_Capture_Flow.md

 As of Commerce 1.3, you can optionally choose to only request a temporary hold on a customers' payment instrument (a credit card typically), and capture that at a later time (for example when shipping the product, or after manual review).

-This is only supported by select gateways and payment methods.
+We refer to this feature as the _Authorize/Capture flow_, but it is also commonly referred to as a _Delayed Capture_.

+Only select payment gateways are supported for this functionality.

 > As of Commerce v1.3, the supported gateways are Stripe (credit card payments only), Authorize.net, and Manual.
 We plan to add support  to other gateways in the future.

 > The [Klarna](Klarna) gateway also uses authorizations and captures, however that uses its own capture logic.
 If you use Klarna, make sure to [follow its separate setup instructions](Klarna) to properly capture those payments.

-Commerce currently expects a single authorization to have a single capture.
+Commerce expects a single authorization to have a single capture.
 It is not supported to do incremental captures.

 [TOC]